igniti0n/Themer/README.md

 #                   T̼̼̖̾͟͞h̨͚͚͖ͯ̒̄͗͞ḛ̡̰̳͓̥ͬ͋ͪͧm̰̰̹͚̙̂ͦ͗͠ḛ̡̰̳͓̥ͬ͋ͪͧṛ̣̬̫̍͌ͩ͟

 [![Version](https://img.shields.io/cocoapods/v/Themer.svg?style=flat)](https://cocoapods.org/pods/Themer)
 [![License](https://img.shields.io/cocoapods/l/Themer.svg?style=flat)](https://cocoapods.org/pods/Themer)
 [![Platform](https://img.shields.io/cocoapods/p/Themer.svg?style=flat)](https://cocoapods.org/pods/Themer)

-Themer enabels you to switch between light, dark and system default theme modes, gives you default themed classes of each view and allowing you define all assets (color, border color, font, border width...) for them, as well as giving you the option to make your own custom themed views and their assets.
+Themer enables you to switch between light, dark, and system default theme modes, gives you default themed classes of each view, and allows you to define all assets (color, border color, font, border width...) for them, as well as giving you the option to make your own custom themed views and their assets.
 Moves code from your view by defining their looks from one place and makes changes to styling easy.

 ## Installation